sdee/cmd-zen/README.md

 Beyond the basic implementation, I plan to experiment with visualizations and metrics that highlight which commands users should focus on for more targeted practice.

+API interface and backend business logic is written by me.
+Front-end is prototypical and generated with Copilot.

 ## Project Structure

 - `backend/` — FastAPI app (Python)